coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 ![png](https://raw.githubusercontent.com/coding-dojo-data-science/dojo-env-setup/main/images/3_installed_extensions.png)

-## Setting VS Code to use your `dojo-env-ds` as the default Python installation
+## Setting VS Code to use your `dojo-env` as the default Python installation

 - We must teach the Python extension where to find our `dojo-env`'s version of Python.